CorinaMurg/playwright-inspector/README.md

 1. **Install Node Modules**: Run `npm i` to install all dependencies.
 2. **Run the Script**: Execute `npm run build:start` to start the server and begin interacting with the application.

-Explore how you can use Playwright to automate web tasks and manage data exports with ease!